 Palm Beach County will continue to MONITOR the discussions regarding the future of Enterprise Florida.
-In an effort to continue the provision of resources to assist Palm Beach County's Office of Housing and Economic Sustainability and the Business Development Board, the state's economic development toolkit should be funded in a manner that supports continued economic growth and financial stability for regional businesses and those seeking to relocate to our area.
+In an effort to continue the provision of resources to assist Palm Beach County's Office of Housing and Economic Sustainability, the Business Development Board and the Florida Sports Foundation, the state's economic development toolkit should be funded in a manner that supports continued economic growth and financial stability for regional businesses and those seeking to relocate to our area.
+Sports tourism should remain a key component of this support.